bruvellu/terebratalia-wnts/wnt.md

 *wnt16* is expressed in lateral patches around the blastopore.
 During gastrulation, blastopore closure brings these patches together, forming a heart-shaped domain in the midline of the early larva (@fig:ligands2 and @fig:s-ligands).
 The *wnt16*-expressing cells localize to a central portion of the mantle lobe mesoderm (@fig:ligands2 and @fig:s-ligands).

-*wntA* appears in the late gastrula as paired ventral domains at the posteriormost portion of the apical lobe (@fig:ligands2 and @fig:s-ligands).
+*wntA* appears in the late gastrula as paired ventral domains at the posterior portion of the apical lobe (@fig:ligands2 and @fig:s-ligands).
-In the late larva, these anterior ectodermal domains are cleared and *wntA* expression is activated in a pair of anterior mesodermal bands next to the mouth (@fig:ligands2 and @fig:s-ligands).
+In the late larva, these anterior ectodermal domains are cleared, and *wntA* expression is activated in two anterior mesodermal bands next to the mouth (@fig:ligands2 and @fig:s-ligands).

 Overall, Wnt genes are expressed in diverse, partially overlapping domains along the anteroposterior axis.

-## Frizzled genes are highly-expressed and show gradual changes throughout embryogenesis
+## Frizzled genes are highly expressed and show gradual changes throughout embryogenesis

-Frizzled genes encode seven-pass transmembrane proteins with an extracellular cystein-rich domain that act as receptors in Wnt signaling pathways [@Huang2004-di].
+Frizzled genes encode seven-pass transmembrane proteins with an extracellular cystein-rich domain and act as receptors in Wnt signaling pathways [@Huang2004-di].
 There are five Frizzled subfamilies in metazoans [@MacDonald2012-ri], but the subfamily *fz3/6* is only found in tunicates and vertebrates [@Croce2006-cy].
 In the brachiopod *T. transversa*, we identified a total of four Frizzled genes with a single ortholog for the *fz1/2/7*, *fz5/8*, *fz9/10*, and *fz4* subfamilies, respectively (@fig:fzd-tree).

 Frizzled receptors are expressed throughout *T. transversa* development.
-In the unfertilized oocyte *fz1/2/7* and *fz5/8* are highly expressed (@fig:profiling).
+In the unfertilized oocyte, *fz1/2/7* and *fz5/8* are highly expressed (@fig:profiling).
-The expression of *fz1/2/7* remains high from the oocyte to juvenile stages while the expression of *fz5/8* peaks before gastrulation and decays over time.
+The expression of *fz1/2/7* remains high from the oocyte to juvenile stages, while the expression of *fz5/8* peaks before gastrulation and decays over time.
 *fz4*, which is initially expressed at lower levels, peaks late in development, at the larval stages, an expression profile complementary to the one of *fz5/8* (@fig:profiling).
 In contrast, *fz9/10* expression increases during gastrulation and remains relatively constant in subsequent stages.

-Overall, each Frizzled shows a unique expression profile but, in contrast to Wnt dynamic changes, the levels of Frizzled transcripts change more gradually through several developmental stages.
+Overall, each Frizzled shows a unique expression profile but in contrast to Wnt dynamic changes, the levels of Frizzled transcripts change more gradually during development.

 ## Frizzled domains occupy broad but distinct body regions